-- Identifying, evaluating and recommending individuals qualified to become members of the Board; - Selecting, or recommending that the Board select, the director nominees to stand for election at each annual meeting of stockholders or to fill vacancies on the Board; - Developing and recommending to the Board a set of corporate governance guidelines applicable to the Company; - Direct oversight of the Company's ESG strategy and implementation of initiatives, including but not limited to, the Company's commitment to environmental stewardship and sustainability, corporate social responsibility and effective corporate governance; - Evaluate the development of the Company's general strategy, initiatives and policies with respect to managing material cyber risks, periodically review and monitor material cyber risk, and consider current and emerging issues, regulatory actions or other events associated with cyber risk that may affect the business, operations, performance or reputation of the Company; and - Overseeing the annual performance evaluation of the Board and its committees and management.
+- Identifying, evaluating and recommending individuals qualified to become members of the Board; - Selecting, or recommending that the Board select, the director nominees to stand for election at each annual meeting of stockholders or to fill vacancies on the Board; - Developing and recommending to the Board a set of corporate governance guidelines applicable to the Company; - Direct oversight of the Company's ESG strategy and implementation of initiatives, including but not limited to, the Company's commitment to environmental stewardship and sustainability, corporate social responsibility and effective corporate governance;

+- Evaluating the development of the Company's general strategy, initiatives and policies with respect to managing material cyber risks, periodically reviewing and monitoring material cyber risk, and considering current and emerging issues, regulatory actions or other events associated with cyber risk that may affect the business, operations, performance or reputation of the Company; and - Overseeing the annual performance evaluation of the Board and its committees and management.

-In addition, the Nominating and Corporate Governance Committee monitors our overall risk management process at an enterprise level, and periodically evaluates various risks and the processes in place to monitor and mitigate such risks, including portfolio risks, operational risks, balance sheet risks and human capital risks.
+In addition, the Nominating and Corporate Governance Committee monitors our overall risk management process at an enterprise level, and periodically reviews risks and operational initiatives that may impact the Company.
 As a part of its oversight function, the Nominating and Corporate Governance Committee also reviews quarterly management reports addressing various matters including ESG and governance matters, and our progress in achieving related objectives.